Fledermaunz/interactiveSecTraining/TryHackMe/Network.md

 Simple Mail Transfer Protocol (SMTP) defines how a mail client talks with a mail server and how a mail server talks with another.

+The Post Office Protocol version 3 (POP3) is designed to allow the client to communicate with a mail server and retrieve email messages.
+Port 110